magao-x/handbook/handling/telescope_install.rst

 Install MagAO-X On The Platform
 -------------------------------

+-  Ensure the dome jib crane is set to "3 hairs" speed

 -  Position the telescope so that the elevator has access to the NASE platform

+-  Put MagAO-X on the NASE platform

--  Raise MagAO-X and the legs to the NASE platform
+-  Put the legs on the elevator and raise it the platform

--  Move the legs onto the platform, as close as possible to the telescope leaving room for lifting the instrument into place.

--  Align the legs in X (parallel to the guider ring) so that only a push in Y (towards the telescope) is needed (best effort)

 -  Set the alignment pin system on the legs for receiving the instrument, and ensure that the platters are centered on the legs.